ARC-OPT/wbc_ros/README.md

 <img src="doc/images/DFKI_Logo_e_schrift.jpg" alt="drawing" width="300"/>

-## Motivation

-WBC is a framework for optimization-based control of redundant robots.
-It contains various implementations of whole-body feedback control approaches on velocity-, acceleration- and force/torque-level.
-WBC is meant for controlling robots with redundant degrees of freedom, like humanoids or other legged robots with floating base, but also fixed-base systems like mobile manipulators, dual-arm systems or even simple manipulators.
-It is also meant for controlling multiple tasks simultaneously while taking into account the physical constraints of the robot.
-E.g., on a humanoid robot do ...
-(1) keep balance (2) Grasp an object with one arm (3) maintaining an upright body posture (4) Consider the joint torque limits,  etc...
-WBC is a purely reactive approach, i.e., it does not involve any motion planning or trajectory optimization.
-However, it can be used to stabilize trajectories coming from a motion planner or trajectory optimizer and integrate them with other objectives and physical constraints of the robot.

-The general idea of optimization-based robot control is to formulate simultaneously running robot tasks as constraints or within the cost function of an instantaneous optimization problem.
-Now, in each control cycle ...

-  * The constraints/cost functions are updated with the current robot state/control reference
-  * The optimization problem is solved
-  * The solution is applied to the actuators of the robot

-The online solution of this problem is the robot joint control signal that complies with all tasks, while integrating physical constraints like actuator limits.
-An advantage of this approach is that complex tasks can be composed from low-dimensional descriptors, which are typically  easier to specify and control than the complete task are once.
-Also, the redundancy of the robot is nicely exploited utilizing  all the dof of the system (whole body).

 ## Getting Started

 * Please check out the tutorials section in the [documentation](https://arc-opt.github.io/Documentation/) for examples of usage.